phil/nyx/README.markdown

 Nyx was an evented, reactor based, messaging system.
 The system will react to events gathered online and report back to the user.

+Nyx should not be seen just as a chat bot, think more of Nyx as a person bot, that provides useful dashboard like information.

 ## Project features

 The Core of nyx will be a plugin system. each plugin will be responsbile for